henze-research-group/MODRLC/README.md

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are:
 - the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.
+- the Spawn test cases cannot be initialized again after the simulation completed.
+You currently need to stop the Docker container and start it again.
+This will be fxed

 ## Structure
 - ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.